 The photo above shows the suspended electrical power lines feeding into the various sets.
 The framing supports behind the façades can also be seen.

-We take the tram down Overland to Lot 3 at Overland and Jefferson.
+Down Overland to Lot 3 at Overland and Jefferson.
 This more remote lot (or so it was in the 1930s and 40s), allowed for some expansive outdoor sets.

 The outdoor set below is the New England street and set for the Andy Hardy movies starring Mickey Rooney.
 It became known as the “Andy Hardy Street.”